p-adic L-functions for unitary groups: Eisenstein series and zeta integrals

 \begin{proof} If $D(\kap_\s,\chi_\s)$ is replaced by $D^{hol}(\kap_\s,\chi_\s)$ in \eqref{ddd}, this follows from Remark (4.4)(iv) of \cite{Harris-rationality}.
 Since $\varphi_\s\otimes \varphi^{\flat}_\s$ is an anti-holomorphic vector, the pairing of (the Eisenstein section) $D(\kap_\s,\chi_\s)J_{m,\chi_\s,\s}$ with (the highest weight vector) $\varphi_\s\otimes \varphi^{\flat}_\s$ factors through the projection of $D(\kap_\s,\chi_\s)J_{m,\chi_\s,\s}$ onto $D^{hol}(\kap_\s,\chi_\s)J_{m,\chi_\s,\s}$.
 The Proposition is thus a consequence of Corollary \ref{pluridecomp}. \end{proof}

 When the extreme $K$-type $\tau_\sigma= \tau_{a_\sigma, \sigma}\otimes\tau_{b_\sigma, \sigma}$ in $\pi_\sigma$ is one-dimensional, the archimedean zeta integrals have been computed in \cite{sh, shar}.
-Garrett has shown in \cite{ga06} that the archimedean zeta integrals are algebraic up to a predictable power of the transcendental number $\pi$.
+Garrett has shown in \cite{ga06} that the archimedean zeta integrals are algebraic up to a predictable power of the transcendental number $\pi$, which can be normalized away.
+The zeta integrals at $\sigma$ depend only upon the local data at $\sigma$.
 When at least one of the two factors ($\tau_{a_\sigma, \sigma}$, $\tau_{b_\sigma, \sigma}$) of the extreme $K$-type is one-dimensional, the archimedean zeta integrals are given precisely on \cite[p.
 12]{ga06}; and furthermore, Garrett showed in \cite{ga06} that when both factors are scalars, the archimedean zeta integrals are non-zero algebraic numbers.
-The computations of the zeta integrals have not been carried out in the more general case (i.e. when neither $\tau_{a_\sigma, \sigma}$ nor $\tau_{b_\sigma, \sigma}$ is one-dimensional), but in any case, the zeta integrals at $\sigma$ depend only upon the local data at $\sigma$.
+They have not been computed in the more general case (i.e. when neither $\tau_{a_\sigma, \sigma}$ nor $\tau_{b_\sigma, \sigma}$ is one-dimensional).
+However, the analogous computation for the doubling method for symplectic groups has been carried out in complete generality by Zheng Liu in \cite{liu19}; the result matches the factor predicted by Coates and Perrin-Riou in \cite{CPR}.
+One of us (E.E.) plans with Liu to adapt her method to the current situation.

-The following result is due to Garrett \cite{ga06}. \begin{prop} Let $I_\s(\chi_\s,\kap_\s)$ be the local zeta integral
+In the meantime, we will be satisfied with the following result, due to Garrett \cite{ga06}. \begin{prop} Let $I_\s(\chi_\s,\kap_\s)$ be the local zeta integral

 where $\varphi_\s = \varphi_{\kap_\s,-}$, $\varphi^{\flat}_\s = \varphi_{\kap^{\flat}_\s,-}$ and $f_\s$ is given by \eqref{ddd}.
 Then $I_\s(\chi_\s,\kap_\s)$ is a non-zero algebraic number. \end{prop}